‘Democracy has prevailed’: Joe Biden sworn in as 46th US president

 “We’ve learned again that democracy is precious.
 And at this hour, my friends, democracy has prevailed.”

+“To overcome these challenges to restore the soul and secure the future of America requires so much more than words.
+It requires the most elusive of all things in a democracy: unity,” he said.

+“We must end this uncivil war that pits red against blue, rural versus urban, conservative versus liberal.
+We can do this – if we open our souls instead of hardening our hearts.”

-Mr Biden was sworn in as president on Wednesday, assuming the helm of a country reeling from deep political divides, a battered economy and a raging coronavirus pandemic that has killed more than 400,000 Americans.
+Mr Biden now assumes the helm of a country reeling from deep political divides, a battered economy and a raging coronavirus pandemic that has killed more than 400,000 Americans.

 With his hand on an heirloom Bible that has been in his family for more than a century, Mr Biden took the presidential oath of office administered by US Chief Justice John Roberts, vowing to “preserve, protect and defend the Constitution of the United States”.

-Kamala Harris already made history on Wednesday when she was sworn in as Mr Biden’s vice president, becoming the first woman, the first Black American and the first Asian American to hold the second highest US office.
+Kamala Harris made history just a few minutes earlier when she was sworn in as Mr Biden’s vice president, becoming the first woman, the first Black American and the first Asian American to hold the second highest US office.
+Ms Harris was sworn in by US Supreme Court Justice Sonia Sotomayor, the court’s first Latina member.

-Mr Biden arrived at the Capitol on Wednesday morning for his presidential inauguration, ready to take over a country battered by the coronavirus pandemic and to put an end to a tumultuous four years under president Donald Trump.

-“We must reject the culture where even facts themselves are manipulated, and even manufactured” says #JoeBiden #Inauguration #InaugurationDay pic.twitter.com/eiIYfNzoJt— Suzanne Lynch (@suzannelynch1) January 20, 2021

-Mr Biden (78) will become the oldest US president in history at a scaled-back ceremony in Washington that has been largely stripped of its usual pomp and circumstance, due both to the coronavirus and security concerns following the January 6th assault on the US Capitol by Trump supporters.
+Mr Biden (78) became the oldest US president in history at a scaled-back ceremony in Washington that was largely stripped of its usual pomp and circumstance, due both to the pandemic and security concerns following the January 6th assault on the US Capitol by Trump supporters.

+Mr Biden arrived at the Capitol just before 3.30pm Irish time for his inauguration after a visit to church, where he was joined in a show of unity by the two most senior Republicans in Congress: senator Mitch McConnell and House of Representatives minority leader Kevin McCarthy.

 Mr Trump flouted one last convention on his way out.
 His refusal to attend his successor’s swearing-in breaks with more than a century and a half of political tradition, seen as a way of affirming the peaceful transfer of power.